pratiksmithkhamari/netflix-GPT/README.md

 -update the data for trailer video-
 -embeded the youtube video and make it autoplay and mute -designing the maincontaier ui using tailwind
+-build secondary-container

-- -get data from playing now movie from TMDB
+-get data from playing now movie from TMDB

--
+-make secondary container
+-create movie card and movie list
+-find the URL for image from TMDB
+-creting custom hooks for popular ,upcoming, top-rated

 #netflix GPT app ===